-Anna Nti-Asare is a writer and teacher based out of the Bay Area.
+Anna Malaika NtiriwahAsare-Tubbs is a writer and teacher based out of the Bay Area.
 She recently graduated from the University of Cambridge with her Masters in Multidisciplinary Gender Studies in 2015, after having graduated from Stanford University with her bachelors in Medical Anthropology in 2014, as a member of Phi Beta Kappa.
 Anna is deeply interested in gender and race issues in the US, especially as these relate to youth and popular culture.
 She plans to establish herself as a trusted social commentator on such topics.
-She hopes to pursue her PhD in American Studies, African and African American Studies, or Education soon.
+She is currently a PhD student in Education at Cambridge, focusing on the role education has played in suppressing Black women’s narratives and how Black women have still thrived in academic spaces despite this challenge.
 Her opinion pieces have been published by The Huffington Post, For Harriet, and Spark.

 Florence Quilantang is a second-generation Filipino-American who was born and raised in Stockton, California.
 She graduated from Edison High School, received a bachelor’s degree from the University of the Pacific, and earned a master’s degree from the University of San Francisco.